-Since the implementation of the ESOS until the end of the financial year ended 31 July 2022, a total of 16,745,000 options had been granted to the eligible Directors and employees of the Group, which includes a total of 8,380,000 options granted to the Directors.
-A total of 9,551,200 options had been exercised since the implementation of the ESOS until the end of the financial year, which includes 4,820,000 options exercised by the Directors.
+Since the implementation of the ESOS until the end of the financial year ended 31 July 2023, a total of 16,745,400 options had been granted to the eligible Directors and employees of the Group, which includes a total of 8,380,000 options granted to the Directors.
+A total of 10,344,200 options had been exercised since the implementation of the ESOS until the end of the financial year, which includes 5,300,000 options exercised by the Directors.

-Share options exercised during the financial year resulted in the issuance of 4,083,000 ordinary shares at exercise price of RM0.46 and 184,000 ordinary shares at exercise price of RM0.56.
+Share options exercised during the financial year resulted in the issuance of 793,000 ordinary shares at exercise price of RM0.46.

-Fair value of share options was estimated by the Group using the Black-Scholes option pricing model, taking into account the terms and conditions upon which the options were granted.
-The fair value of share options measured at grant date and the assumptions used are as follows:
+Fair value of share options was estimated by the Group using the Black-Scholes-Merton option pricing model, taking into account the terms and conditions upon which the options were granted.
+The fair value of share option measured at grant date and the assumptions used are as follows: